pytest-visual/pytest-visual/INTERNALS.md

 All statements must match, or test case is failed.

-### `MaterialStatement` and `ReferenceStatement` Pydantic models
+### `Statement` and `OnDiskStatement` Pydantic models

-In-memory statements are represented by the `MaterialStatement` and `ReferenceStatement` Pydantic models.
-The `MaterialStatement` model contains everything including the asset as numpy array or plotly figure (if applicable), while the `ReferenceStatement` model only contains string filename of the asset (if applicable).
-Thus `ReferenceStatement` directly maps one-to-one to the JSON representation, and is directly used during the conversion process. `MaterialStatement` on the other hand is used while collecting data from the test case and showing results.
+In-memory statements are represented by the `Statement` and `OnDiskStatement` Pydantic models.
+The `Statement` model contains everything including the asset as numpy array or plotly figure (if applicable), while the `OnDiskStatement` model only contains string filename of the asset (if applicable).
+Thus `OnDiskStatement` directly maps one-to-one to the JSON representation, and is directly used during the conversion process. `Statement` on the other hand is used while collecting data from the test case and showing results.